Menu

 Anodising warehouse extension.

-Lombard Press (No. 3) major upgrade including addition of puller, Granco billet heater, PLC/Automatic control, improved container guiding & pump controls.
+Lombard Press (No. 3) major upgrade including addition of extrusion runout puller, “Granco” billet heater, PLC/Automatic control, improved container guiding & pump controls.

-New gas fired homogenising furnace installed and electric furnace transferred to Brass Mill to replace the Effco Brass Wire Annealing furnace.
+New gas fired aluminium log homogenising furnace installed and the electric furnace transferred to Brass Mill to replace the Effco Brass Wire Annealing furnace.

 Purchase of Admax Trading Pty Ltd, an Australian distributor of non-ferrous metals.